microsoft/vcpkg-docs/vcpkg/contributing/maintainer-guide.md

+---
+title: vcpkg Maintainer Guide
+description: The Guide for maintainers contributing to vcpkg.
+---

-# Maintainer Guidelines and Policies
+# Maintainer Guide

 This document lists a set of policies that you should apply when adding or updating a port recipe.
 It is intended to serve the role of